M-arcus/cloudron-docs/knowledgebase/docs/apps/sogo.md

 <img src="/documentation/img/sogo-email-identity-setup.png" class="shadow" width="100%">
 </center>

+## External domains

+The SOGo app does not support adding domains that are not managed in Cloudron.
+Consider using the [rainloop app](/documentation/apps/rainloop) as an alternative.

 ### Sieve Scripts

 SOGo UI only supports setting up a limited set of filtering rules.
 You can setup more advanced rules